ayoub-mg/Fully-Dynamic-Decision-Trees/README.md

 # Fully-Dynamic Approximate Decision Trees

-This personal project implements the algorithms presented in **"[Fully-Dynamic Approximate Decision Trees With Worst-Case Update Time Guarantees](https://arxiv.org/pdf/2302.03994)"** (Bressan & Sozio, 2023).
-The core contribution of this repository is efficiently handling dynamic data, meaning that new training points can be added or removed without the need to fully rebuild the tree.
-This is achieved while guaranteeing worst-case time complexity for updates.
+This project implements the algorithms from **"[Fully-Dynamic Approximate Decision Trees With Worst-Case Update Time Guarantees](https://arxiv.org/pdf/2302.03994)"** (Bressan & Sozio, 2023).
+It efficiently handles dynamic data, allowing new training points to be added or removed without fully rebuilding the tree, while ensuring worst-case time complexity for updates.

-The implementation focuses on ensuring that the tree can adapt to incoming data by updating its structure dynamically.
-When new points are added or removed, the tree adjusts itself based on predefined thresholds, while maintaining an efficient performance, even under worst-case scenarios.
-This makes it particularly useful for real-time applications where the data is not static, and the model needs to evolve quickly with minimal overhead.

-The **Fully-Dynamic Approximate Decision Tree (FuDyADT)** method enables the tree to efficiently incorporate new points into its training set, adjust the structure of the tree dynamically, and remove old points, all while ensuring that the decision-making process remains optimal and the tree's performance does not degrade over time.
+The tree adapts dynamically to incoming data, maintaining efficient performance even in real-time applications where data is constantly evolving.
+The **Fully-Dynamic Approximate Decision Tree (FuDyADT)** method ensures that the tree incorporates new points, adjusts its structure, and removes old points without degrading performance.

 **Author** : MARZOUG Ayoub